itsjoelha/tp/docs/team/itsjoelha.md

   - Developed validation tests for semester range restrictions.
   - Developed tests for graduation requirement tracking logic.
 - **User Guide**
+  - Contributed to User Guide by adding commands such as `/schedule` and the example outputs.
 - **Developer Guide**
+  - Contributed to the Developer Guide on areas like the Appendix: Instructions for manual testing.

 ---